 You won’t be able to see the secret gardens unless you go to the Top of the Rock or another lofty vantage point, but there are five rooftop gardens atop La Maison Francaise, the British Empire Building, and the setbacks of other central buildings.
 These meticulously planted and maintained oases were designed by the famed landscape architect Ralph Hancock and were opened to the public in 1935.
 According to the Hancock estate, 3,000 tons of earth, 500 tons of bricks, 20,000 bulbs, 100 tons of stone, 2,000 trees and shrubs made their way up 11 floors either via a service elevator or block and tackle to create the sanctuary.
 The estate reports that the first seven months the gardens were open, they attracted more than 87,000 visitors who paid $1.
 Despite their beauty, they closed in 1938, and their design has changed significantly over the years.
 These days, ordinary mortals are not generally allowed to stroll the verdant paths, so take an extra-long look from above as it’s likely the only one you’ll get.

-Oh to go back in time and take a tour with actor Gregory Peck and the philosopher-monk Thomas Merton, who each served brief, improbable stints as guides at Rockefeller Center.
-You can still take a variety of tours today, focusing on Rockefeller Center, the NBC Studios or Radio City Music Hall.
+Oh, to go back in time and take a tour with actor Gregory Peck and the philosopher-monk Thomas Merton, who each served brief, improbable stints as guides at Rockefeller Center.
+You can still take a variety of tours today, focusing on Rockefeller Center, Top of the Rock Observation Deck, the NBC Studios or Radio City Music Hall.
 No guarantees on whether your guide will be a swoon-worthy future movie star or a great spiritual thinker, but you’ll definitely learn something new.

 Not all the action at Rockefeller Center is in the skyscrapers or even at street level.
 There’s also a bustling world underground, accessible by heading downstairs at 30 Rock.
 You’ll find a great viewing area for the skating rink; a full array of food and services including a shoeshine and shoe repair shop; a full post office; and even a “private service bureau” that will help you with DMV renewals, passport and visa applications, and similar dreary bureaucratic chores (for a fee, of course).
 You’ll also find access to several subway lines underground, and if you’re persistent, you can proceed west all the way to 7th Avenue and the N, Q, R station there through a serene white hallway decorated with gently glowing panels of colored lights, avoiding the chaos above.
 It’s kind of like being on a spaceship.